Any pupil who has been offered admission will not appear on the school roll until he/she attends for the first time as a confirmed pupil.

 All pupils have an Educational Health Care Plan (EHCP) which will both name the school and detail the provision it offers under the 1996 Education Act.

-If the panel considers Northern House School (Wokingham) as an appropriate placement, the advice received for assessment will be forwarded to the Principal.
+If the panel considers Northern House School (Wokingham) as an appropriate placement, the advice received for assessment will be forwarded to the Headteacher.
 This should include background information, containing evidence of level of functioning, including an EP report no more than 18 months old, along with a draft or full EHCP, in cases where evidence is poor the School or LEA will request up dated information from the referring Authority.

 The school will arrange a meeting to allow the parents and pupil to view the school.
 They will also receive a brochure and pupil guide.